The High-Water Mark Method and Annuities

 did you know?

-High-water mark indexed annuities usually do not have rate caps.
+High-water mark fixed index annuities usually do not have rate caps.

 Because it capitalizes on the highest performing point of the term, the high-water mark design performs best in a volatile market with lots of ups and downs.
 A bull market, or a market in which equity prices are generally on the rise, can also greatly benefit annuities using the high-water mark method.

-Retirees who want to take advantage of a bull market while protecting their savings from market volatility might consider an indexed annuity with the high-water mark design.
+Retirees who want to take advantage of a bull market while protecting their savings from market volatility might consider a fixed index annuity with the high-water mark design.
 The potential returns from the high-water mark method may help offset the effects of inflation, allowing investors to maintain their retirement lifestyle.

 Pros and Cons of the High-Water Mark Method

-The high-water mark method can benefit indexed annuity investors in a rising market, but different conditions could make this contract design much less advantageous.
+The high-water mark method can benefit fixed index annuity investors in a rising market, but different conditions could make this contract design much less advantageous.

 Pros and Cons of the High-Water Mark Method